 February 15th marks the official “station close” here at Amundsen-Scott South Pole Station.

-Faced with the rapidly-approaching polar winter, which promises bitterly cold temperatures and complete darkness, the station enters a 9-month period of complete and total isolation.
+Faced with the rapidly-approaching polar winter, which promises bitterly cold temperatures and unrelenting darkness, the station enters an 8-month period of complete and total isolation.

 We’ve spent the short summer diligently preparing – stockpiling food and fuel, completing projects, updating infrastructure, training personnel, and readying ourselves for the months ahead.

 The final SPoT (South Pole Traverse) arrived a few days ago and completed offloading fuel and supplies.
 SPoT is a much more fuel-efficient method of getting stuff to Pole – they drive here from McMurdo, completing the journey in a few weeks.
 They’ll depart for the return trip to McMurdo shortly.